Contact Us Today

-Sliding windows offer horizontally sliding sashes that slide in either direction in a single frame and lift out for easy cleaning.
+Sliding windows offer horizontally sliding sashes that move in either direction in a single frame and lift out for easy cleaning.
+Call Climate Shield Home Exteriors to learn about what makes us one of the most popular window companies around.

-Casement and awning hinged windows come standard with a sash that cranks outward and pivots 90° for easy and safe cleaning.
+Casement and awning hinged windows come standard with a sash that cranks outward and pivots 90° for easy and safe cleaning, according to our team.
+Call us for a professional window replacement.

-Bay windows are comprised of three windows, typically featuring a large center unit and two flanking units at 35° or 45° angles to the wall.
-They usually have two double hung or casements as the flanking units with a picture window in the center.
+Bay windows are comprised of three windows and, according to our team, typically feature a large center unit and two flanking units at 35° or 45° angles to the wall.
+They usually have two flanking units with a picture window in the center.
+Call us today for a bay window replacement.

-Bow windows feature four or more window units in a radial or bow formation.
+Our team’s bow windows feature four or more window units in a radial or bow formation.
+Call today for a bow window replacement.

 Our vinyl windows start with a proprietary vinyl formulation manufactured in our lineal technology plant.
 They are designed to withstand harsh weather and resist conducting heat and cold.
 Vinyl windows are long-lasting, weather-tight and never need to be painted or stained, adding curb appeal that lasts a lifetime.